 Tesla Field Recorder has something very unique to offer.
 It tests for magnetic fields.
 You might be already thinking, why on earth would I need that when flying a drone?
 Well, the thing is that the compass in your drone uses magnetic fields, and you could have issues with your drone’s performance if there’s magnetic activity at your location or nearby.

-It’s useful for many tasks including flight logging, pre-flight planning, live streaming, fleet management, and getting FFA approval.
-The app will also help you with weather conditions, no-fly zones, air traffic info and so many more.
+This drone Android app is useful for many tasks including flight logging, pre-flight planning, live streaming, fleet management, and getting FFA approval.
+The app will also help you with weather conditions, no-fly zones, air traffic info and so much more.

 Some features require a subscription but it’s for sure worth it.